-Tickets are on sale for the world’s largest festival of public science talks that will see more than 50 Leeds academics take to the stage in pubs across the city.
+Tickets are on sale for the world’s largest festival of public science talks, which will see over 50 Leeds scientists take to the stage in pubs across the city.

-Leeds will be one of 300 cities around the world taking part in the Pint Of Science Festival.
-Tickets and a full guide to the event are available via the official website.
+Leeds will be one of 300 cities around the world taking part in the festival.
+Tickets and a full guide to the event are available online here.

-Founded seven years ago by two UK researchers, the festival features a unique line-up of talks, demonstrations and live experiments between Monday May 20 and Wednesday May 22.
+Founded seven years ago by two UK researchers, the festival brings a unique line up of talks, demonstrations and live experiments.
+The event runs from Monday, May 20 to Wednesday, May 22.

-- the chess-game of designing therapies to prevent our own immune system from going rogue and attacking itself; and
+- The chess-game of designing therapies to prevent our own immune system from going rogue and attacking itself

-- getting inside the criminal mind to understand why some people commit extreme violence.
+- Get inside the criminal mind to understand why some people commit extreme violence

-Alongside the main talks, each evening will also include a range of fun and science-related activities, including live experiments and science demonstrations.
+Alongside the main talks, each evening will also include a range of fun, science-related activities including live experiments, science demonstrations and other interactive activities.

-This year's theme is What Next? as researchers consider the big questions facing science today.
+The theme of the festival is What Next?
+Researchers will consider the big questions facing science.

-James Miley, PhD researcher and joint coordinator of the Leeds events, said: Pint of Science returns to Leeds with another fantastic line-up of events that cover a broader range of amazing research than we have ever seen before.
+James Miley, University of Leeds PhD researcher and joint coordinator of the Leeds events, said: Pint of Science returns to Leeds with another fantastic line up of events that cover a broader range of amazing research than we have ever seen before.

 Over a pint, the public can learn about how science is shaping our future.
 Its the best science lesson ever!

-This year, Leeds Pint of Science will be followed by Creative Reactions a one-off event where artists and scientists work together to create incredible artworks inspired by research.
+This year the Leeds Pint of Science will be followed by Creative Reactions, a one-off event where artists and scientists work together to create incredible artworks inspired by research.

 Alice Booth, joint coordinator of Leeds Pint of Science, said: It is a really exciting opportunity to explore the interface between cutting-edge science and the creative arts.
 Most people treat these two things as chalk and cheese, when in fact there are many cases where the two complement each other.